 We would move mountains for our loved ones, especially on their birthday.
 Not to mention at 100 years of age.
 But Norway took things a step further and – literally – tried to present Finland with a mountain for its 100th birthday.

 The idea started in 1972 when geophysicist Bjørn Geirr Harsson found an anomaly as he carried out research along the Norwegian-Finnish border.

 Harsson realized that the peak of Finland’s tallest mountain, Mount Halti, actually sat in Norway.
 It was exactly 31 meters over the border.

 A fascinating discovery

-Upon his discovery, Harsson began campaigning the Norwegian government to modify the border so that the peak would belong to Finland, as he thought it should.
+Upon his discovery, Harsson began campaigning the Norwegian government to modify the border – so that the peak would belong to Finland, as he thought it should.
 However, his work remained mostly unnoticed at first.

 But then, a big date appeared on the horizon.
 Finland celebrated 100 years of independence in 2017, which Harsson saw as the perfect chance for Norway to finally present its neighbor with the unique gift.

-He gained over 17,000 signatures on Facebook agreeing with his plea to give the so-called “Birthday Mountain” to Finland.
+He gained over 17,000 signatures on Facebook, with many agreeing with his plea to give the so-called “Birthday Mountain” to Finland.

 Prime Minister Erna Solberg stated that “border adjustments between countries raise complex legal issues” and that changing the border might break Norway’s Constitution, which holds that “the kingdom of Norway is indivisible and inalienable.”